Pimmz/Home-Energy-Saving-Store/README.md

 ### User Authentication

 - Django's @method_decorator is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the signup page.
-- I have also used Django's LoginRequiredMixin to highlight the use of both for class based views.
+- I have also used Django's LoginRequiredMixin to highlight the use of both for class-based views.
 Which is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the signup page.
 - Django's conditional statement {% if user.is_authenticated %} was also used to ensure certain pages were only accessible to logged-in users.

 ### Form Validation